1940 Canberra air disaster: Effects

 Menzies was deeply affected by the crash, both personally and politically.
 "This was a dreadful calamity," he told the House of Representatives the next day.
 "For my three colleagues were my close and loyal friends.
 Each of them had a place not only in the Cabinet but in my heart".
 Although Menzies was not in fact close to Fairbairn personally or politically, Street and Gullett were among his closest supporters, and Gullett was a trusted senior adviser.
 When Menzies attended a memorial gathering at the site on 12 August 1960, 20 years after the crash, he was seen to be still very emotional in recalling the day.

 In the wake of the loss of three senior Cabinet ministers, Menzies was forced to reshuffle his ministry.
 The Cabinet was permanently weakened by their loss, and that was a factor undermining Menzies's position in the following months.
 One of those promoted in the reshuffle was Harold Holt, recalled from Army service and thus gaining a promotion that eventually led to the Prime Ministership.

 As a general election was already due by the end of the year, it was felt prudent to call it for September, to avoid the necessity of also holding three by-elections for such a short term.
 At the election, Fairbairn's seat of Flinders and Street's seat of Corangamite were retained by the UAP, but Gullett's seat of Henty was lost to an independent, Arthur Coles, who was one of the two independents who voted to bring down the government in 1941 (then headed by the Country Party leader Arthur Fadden), allowing John Curtin of the Australian Labor Party to become prime minister.

 Legacy

 In 1953, the RAAF base at Canberra was renamed Fairbairn Airbase in Fairbairn's honour.
 Two of the ministers were later followed into federal politics by their sons, Jo Gullett and Tony Street.
 After the war, a memorial cairn was erected at the site.

-In April 2022 the New Zealand artist Anthonie Tonnon released a single entitled Lockheed Bomber based on the disaster.
+In April 2022 the New Zealand musician Anthonie Tonnon released a single entitled Lockheed Bomber based on the disaster.